Shephexd/shephexd.github.io/_posts/DeepLearning/2019-03-09-Deep_learning(12)-ResNet.md

 $$

-Like the above equation, even the weight of two added layers is zero, the skip connection from layer $l$ to layer $l+2​$ will work as Identity function.
+Like the above equation, even the weight of two added layers is zero, the skip connection from layer $l$ to layer $l+2$ will be trained as an Identity function.